-- TEW-691GR 450Mbps Wireless N Gigabit Router
+- TEW-639GR 2.4GHz 300Mbps Wireless N Gigabit Router

 - CD-ROM (User's Guide)

 - Multi-Language Quick Installation Guide

 - CAT-5 Ethernet Cable

 - Power Adapter (12V, 1A)

 Using a power supply with a different voltage than the one included with your product will cause damage and void the warranty for this product.
+If any item is found missing or damaged, please contact your local reseller for replacement.